madabadescu/smartphone-user-identification-ml/README.md

 - In search of a better performance, my third and last approach was using a Neural Network (NN) model for the task.
 With the NN model, I made many trials, using different parameters for the number of layers, epochs, batch sizes etc. I picked the best performers and submitted the predictions to the competition, with better results than the SVM model.

-There are more details in the documentation
+There are more details in the documentation.